minlanyu/cs145-site/README.md

 ## Textbook
 - This course covers both basic networking concepts and advanced cloud networking concepts.
-- For basic networking concepts, you can refer to the textbook (K&R): Computer Networking: A Top-Down Approach (7th edition or 8th edition), by Jim Kurose and Keith Ross.
+- For basic networking concepts, you can refer to the textbook (K&R): Computer Networking: A Top-Down Approach, by Jim Kurose and Keith Ross.
+The latest edition is the 8th edition.
 Earlier editions are fine.
+The numbers in the syllabus are based on the 7th edition.
 - An alternative book is Computer Networks: A Systems Approach, by Larry Peterson and Bruce Davie.
 You can find an online version [here](https://book.systemsapproach.org/).
 - For advanced topics of networking, please check out lecture notes and class slides.